flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     It is possible to input these values manually to customize your passenger loading.
 Please note the following information when customizing your pax loading manually:

     - To assign a value to a row (station) enter the amount into your scratchpad using the MCDU keyboard and press the relevant LSK next to the desired station.
-        - When inputting pax into individual rows this only accounts for the passenger's weight.
-Baggage and additional freight needs to be added separtely.
+        - When inputting pax into individual rows this only accounts for the passenger's weight (84 kg or 185 lbs per passenger).
+Baggage and additional freight needs to be added separately.
     - If inputting a value into the `TOTAL PAX` using LSK1L this will automatically distribute passengers based on an ideal CG.
-        - The bag weight is added to the cargo hold when using the `TOTAL PAX` field.
+        - The check-in baggage weight (20 kg or 44 lbs) is added to the cargo hold when using the `TOTAL PAX` field.
-    - Once the above weights are accounted for you can input remaining weight (cargo weight) in a `X.X` format denoting either metric tons or metric pounds depending what the unit selected in the EFB Settings.
+    - Once the above weights are accounted for you can input remaining weight (cargo weight) in a `X.X` format denoting either metric tons or thousands of pounds depending what the unit selected in the EFB Settings.
-        - Cargo weight is limited to max capacity if it exceeds the cargo hold limits.
+        - Cargo weight is limited to max capacity if it exceeds the cargo hold limits (9435 kg or 20800 lbs).

 #### Load OFP Payload Info